IAPWS/SCOR/IAPSO Joint Committee on Seawater

 Chair: Rich Pawlowicz (Canada)

-Vice Chairs: Rainer Feistel (Germany), Steffen Seitz (Germany)
+Vice Chairs: Steffen Seitz (Germany)

 Terms of Reference

-1. To act as a ‘point of contact’ for issues related to the bulk properties of
+1. To act as a ‘point of contact’ for issues related to the bulk properties of seawater.

-2. To maintain and update documents, websites and software of TEOS-10 and other
+2. To maintain and update documents, websites and software of TEOS-10 and other standards.

-3. To encourage the uptake of TEOS-10 and other standards by the oceanographic community by acting as a source of
+3. To encourage the uptake of TEOS-10 and other standards by the oceanographic community by acting as a source of advice.

-4. To globally coordinate research and the development of standards related to properties of seawater across different scientific
+4. To globally coordinate research and the development of standards related to properties of seawater across different scientific communities.

-5. To identify developing needs for standards and encourage research in those areas, through small collaborations, more formal Working Groups, conference sessions, or other
+5. To identify developing needs for standards and encourage research in those areas, through small collaborations, more formal Working Groups, conference sessions, or other avenues.

-6. To issue reports or other documents from time to time on issues relating to the bulk properties of
+6. To issue reports or other documents from time to time on issues relating to the bulk properties of seawater.

-7. To work toward international and interdisciplinary uniformity and consistency of the standards and measurement procedures used in oceanography
+7. To work toward international and interdisciplinary uniformity and consistency of the standards and measurement procedures used in oceanography.

 See also TEOS-10 Website